 We’ve rounded up the best Brussels neighborhoods to help find the best area to stay in Brussels.
 As you review the best neighborhoods in Brussels for tourists, keep in mind that many areas have a Dutch name and a French name, which can be confusing.

 We will cover off all types of Brussels accommodation options from Hostels to luxury Brussels hotels as well as how to decide where to stay in Brussels, the best Brussels hotels, best places in Brussels to visit, the best places to stay in Brussels, hotels near Brussels attractions, Brussels neighbourhoods and many more.
 This where to stay in Brussels Belgium guide is made just for you.
+Airbnb is also a great option for short or long stays.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.